 Get Ahead of the Curve With Database Migration

 It’s not unheard of for agencies and their agents to be apprehensive about switching their database.
-In fact, almost all (85%) companies who engage in the data migration process struggle at some point.
 The top five common areas companies have issues with include:

 - Lack of collaboration.
 Collaboration with your team is essential to "clean," organize, and migrate your data.
 And collaboration with the AMS vendor is necessary for a smooth transition.